 There are only 3 days until 420, here are nine 420 quotes to ponder on D-Day and everything else that you should know about this day.
-Many people know what 420 is (just in case you don’t) it’s the twentieth of April.
+Many people know what 420 is (just in case you don’t) the twentieth of April.
 What is in the backwoods is the origin of this expression.
 Don’t you worry, if you stick through to the end you will know who, where, and when this phrase originated.
 Before getting there, here are a few quotes to get you in the mood for a pensive 420.

 5 Bob Marley Weed Quotes

 Bob Marley is a 420 icon.
 Well, other than the dreadlocks and reggae that are synonymous with weed, we respect this legend for his unmatched contribution to marijuana activism.
 After perusing the Bob Marley’s 420 quotes below, you will understand why this iconic public figure is respected for his contribution to marijuana legalization across the globe.

 “Herb [cannabis] is a plant; I mean Herb is so good for everything.
 Why?
 Why do these people who profess they want to do so much good for everyone and call themselves governments and this and that, say you must not use the herb?
 Their motivation appears to be that its use makes us rebel.
 Against what?
 Against those who crave material possessions and wish to influence our subconscious behaviour by making us work for their benefit and keep it all.

 Herb allows you to reflect upon this and question why you should submit to their will, and helps you to understand that you are their equal, not in the sense of owning material things, but in the sense of why should you agree to their doctrine?
 This means that you are your own person, you own yourself; you are not enslaved; you do what you want to do; you are responsible for yourself and become free of their ways without caring what others think”